Spreadsheets do not own the next action

 Move beyond disconnected inboxes and spreadsheets with a site workflow that keeps patient status, fit, records, outreach, scheduling, and reporting in one operational view.

-Use TrialsNest as a practical benchmark for evaluating patient recruitment vendors across lead quality, workflow coverage, site adoption, reporting, and trust boundaries.
+Use TrialsNest as a practical benchmark for evaluating patient recruitment vendors across lead quality, operational coverage, site adoption, reporting, and trust boundaries.

 Workflows are shaped around patients, coordinators, site leaders, sponsors, and admins seeing the right level of detail.